Skip to main content

 • Income Support

-If your employment is stopping, you should contact Money Matters for advice about when to make your Universal Credit (UC) claim.
+If your employment is stopping, you should contact Money Smart for advice about when to make your Universal Credit (UC) claim.

-If you are currently in receipt of any of the legacy benefits then the government will be ‘migrating’ your benefits to Universal Credit (from late 2022 to 2026).
+If you are currently in receipt of any of these legacy benefits, then the government will be ‘migrating’ your benefits to Universal Credit (from late 2022 to 2026).
+Money Smart can provide advice and support with this change.

 Disputing and appealing a benefit decision

-If you disagree with a benefit decision you must ask for a mandatory reconsideration (on form CMRM1) within 1 month of the date of the decision.
+If you disagree with a benefit decision, you must ask for a mandatory reconsideration (on form CMRM1) within one month of the date of the decision.
 In certain circumstances, late mandatory reconsiderations with be accepted.
+Money Smart can support you with this and also with Social Security Scotland appeals forms if required.

-If the decision is not changed you can appeal to an independent Social Security Appeal Tribunal within 1 month of the mandatory reconsideration decision.
+If the decision is not changed, you can appeal to an independent Social Security Appeal Tribunal within 1 month of the mandatory reconsideration decision.
 In certain circumstances, late appeals will be accepted.
+Money Smart can also support you with this.

 When you appeal (on form SSCS1) you must enclose a copy of the Mandatory Reconsideration Notice.
 Some appeals can be submitted online, which means you do not have to send proof of your Mandatory Reconsideration.
 We can provide appeal representation at your appeal tribunal, providing your case complies with the legislation.